Miramoop/Quiz-Tunes-React/README.md

     </div>
   </details>

-## Check for Node and Npm Installations
+## :computer: Check for Node and Npm Installations

  <details>
     <summary>Click to show / hide <code>Check for Node and Npm Installations</code></summary></br>